 - Learn to relieve stress-related nervous tension, chest pain & breathlessness

-- Learn how to banish panic attacks, prevent their return & live life to the full!
+- Banish awful panic attacks, prevent their return & start living life to the full!

-Developed by Steve Cottrell, a Consultant Nurse Therapist working for the NHS in Wales, the programme is in daily use in the NHS and has won several national health awards.
+Developed over a period of several years by Steve Cottrell, the programme is in daily use in the NHS and has won several national health awards.

 Read our brochure (750k PDF) to find out more.